-The Electronic Enlightenment Project provides a complete, non-exclusive, digital publishing environment for born-digital editions of correspondence.
+The Electronic Enlightenment Project provides a complete, digital publishing environment for both derivative and born-digital editions of correspondence.
 This solution is backed by nearly 15 years scholarly experience in the exploration, analysis, editing and publication of multilingual correspondences across a broad range of dates and locations.
 This makes publication in EEP the best academic and technical solution available anywhere.

-EEP publication offers a number of digital opportunities for editors:
+EEP publication offers a number of possible, digital opportunities for editors:

 - Integration of the born-digital edition into EE’s historical network of correspondences — the primary resource — which is continuously updated and enriched following best editorial practice.

 - Digital provision of selected materials for submission print publication (with external provider).

 Publication through EEP offers a digital-correspondence solution for any sized collection, from a single letter to thousands of letters, covering any geographic location or time period.